Nabuuso/Neighborhood/README.md

 We share our happiness and sorrows with our neighbours.
 My neighbour’s name is Mr Shyam Shukla.
 He is a doctor by profession.
-Living in this beautiful community, we can be blind to the needs of students who feel invisible

 ## User Story